vulpemventures/docs.vulpem.com/docs/marina/transaction.md

 ## Custom transaction

-Developers can build custom transactions using the unspents of the exposed addresses and can delegate Marina to blind and sign with the user consent.
+Developers can build custom transactions using the unspents of the exposed addresses and can delegate Marina to sign with the user consent.